KayeJD/Microprocessor/README.md

 ## Part 2
 We need to be able to control the data flow through the circuit using the 4-bit 2-to-1 multiplexer.
 We also need to create the arithmetic logic unit (ALU) to perform add, sub, negate, etc. and the logical operations.
 ### 4-bit 2-to-1 Mux
+The microprocessor I'm designing operates on 4-bit numbers, therefore, to accomplish multiplexer behavior on 4-bit numbers, I simply placed four instances of 2-bit muxes (logic table below) and wired up the _sel_ input for the 2-bit muxes from one singular _sel_ signal.
+Inputs _a_ and _b_ are 4-but buses and are split by bit and wired into each of the 2-bit mux's _a_ inputs.
+The same concept is applied for _b_.
+When **sel = 0**, the value on **a** is displayed for the output.
+When **sel = 1**, the value of **b** is passed through to the output.
 ![](https://github.com/KayeJD/Microprocessor/blob/main/4bitmux.gif) </br>
 2-bit-mux logic:
 | s | a | b | y |